Take a look at our Class Topic Plans web page to find details of the topic based curriculum we will be covering this year in Year 5.

 If you have any questions about your child and their learning please do not hesitate to ask us.

-Mrs Skeels, Mrs Himpson & Mrs Zielinska Year 5 Teaching Assistants.
+Mrs Bignell, Mrs Devlin Year 5 Teaching Assistant.